ecomfe/redux-managed-thunk/README.md

 redux-thunk provides the global `dispatch` function to thunks, however redux-managed-thunk provides the `next` function in order to make [optimistic UI](#optimistic-ui-support) to work.

 This will not introduce any issue if you only use one middleware or you place redux-managed-thunk as the first argument of `applyMiddleware` function, however if you have some other middlewares **before** redux-managed-thunk, note they will not apply when you call `dispatch` in a thunk.

+### Play demo

+This repository contains 2 demos:

+- `npm run demo-optimisitc` provides an example demostrating how [optimistic UI](#optimistic-ui-support) works.
+- `npm run demo-react` will open the webpack-dev-server and give you a simple react based todo application demostrating how [consumer](#use-consumer-to-extend-middleware) and [optimistic UI](#optimistic-ui-support) works.

 ## Limit on dispatch